 - Social and recreational activities programme

 Nursing care is of prime importance and is provided 24 hours a day by qualified staff under the personal supervision of the Registered Manager.
 Local GPs visit the home regularly and are on call at all times.
+The home liaises with outside professionals in the community, such as dieticians, the Community Mental Health Team, speech and language therapists and podiatrists.
+The people we support are also taken for outside appointments at the dentist, medical centre and hospital.

 SHC has access to a range of trusted external therapists - physiotherapy, occupational therapy and reflexology are available on request.
 Experts are available to advise on any aspect of an individual's care, recreational pursuits or environment.